cplmakerlab/cplmakerlab.github.io/index.md

 ---
 layout: default
-title: Make
+title: Home
 ---

-# Make stuff
+# Welcome home

 Some examples of things you can make 123